22008008/Projectwork1/README.md

 ## Features

+The system integrates three major innovations to provide a smart and sustainable solution to urban traffic challenges:

-Implements Double Deep Q-Network (DDQN), an advanced neural network method, for stable policy learning.
+Advanced DRL Algorithm: Employs Double Deep Q-Network with Prioritized Experience Replay DDQN+PER for stable and efficient policy learning.

-A SUMO/TraCI framework based application for realistic traffic simulation and potential deployment.
-High scalability, designed to adapt traffic control to complex and large intersection networks.
-Less training time complexity achieved through Prioritized Experience Replay (PER), which efficiently samples high-error transitions.
-A Multi-Objective Reward model, specifically scoping traffic optimization by penalizing queue length and $\text{CO}_2$ emissions.
+Multi-Objective Optimization: Uses a CO2/Fuel-Aware Reward Function to minimize traffic congestion (queue length) and environmental impact (emissions).

-Emergency Vehicle Priority module for real-time safety critical response.
+Safety Priority: Includes an Emergency Vehicle Priority module that provides immediate green passage for ambulances and fire trucks.

+Adaptive Control: Dynamically adjusts signal timings based on real-time traffic conditions, eliminating the inefficiency of fixed-time systems.

 ## Requirements
 Operating System: Requires a 64-bit OS (Windows 10 or Ubuntu) for compatibility with deep learning frameworks.